- Understanding Our Licensing System

 For general information on our licensing system – including the types of licenses we offer, and a description of what "licensing" actually refers to in relation to our software – see our Land F/X Licensing Explained page.

 You can manage your office's licenses from the License Manager screen, which lists all the information you'll need to know about your office's licenses of our plugins.
+We've also built an almost identical interface into the Land F/X Portal.

-Accessing the License Manager Screen from the General Preferences
+Accessing the License Manager in CAD

 F/X Admin ribbon, General button